Abdelrahman122003/AdvancedSoftware/DesignPattern/FactoryMethod/README.md

-# Simple Factory And Factory Method
+# Factory Method

 ## Definition of Factory Method:

 Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to the subclasses.

-## The reason to use factory method:
+## The reason to use factories:

 This pattern encapsulate object creation and lead to more decoupled, flexible designs.

-## The Problem that forced us to use factory method:
+## The Problem that forced us to use factories:

 Let's consider a pizza store where we offer a variety of pizza types, including cheese, Greek, clam, and veggie.
 We also have a method called orderPizza().
 Based on the customer's order, we create an object representing the specific type of pizza that the customer has requested.